-So largely thanks to people like my former self, schools can remain blissfully shielded from the shortcomings of ed-school theory; on the contrary, everything teachers and administrators observe is a testament to its efficacy.
+So largely thanks to people like my former self, schools can remain blissfully shielded from the shortcomings of ed-school theory.
+In fact, everything teachers and administrators observe is a testament to its efficacy.
 If students struggle, the problem must be with them.
-Perhaps it’s undiagnosed ADD, or an executive functioning problem – something that can be conveniently be made someone else’s problem.
+Perhaps it’s undiagnosed ADD, or an executive functioning problem – something that can be conveniently be made someone else’s problem, and not infrequently medicated away.
 The basic pedagogical orthodoxies are never questioned.

 Provided they can get the help they need, though, the students who are obviously struggling are in some ways lucky.
 As for the kids who seem to be coasting through just fine… Well, that’s how you end up with rising Harvard sophomores who don’t know what, like, actually happened during the Civil War.
 (But hey, it’s Harvard, so grade inflation.)

 Let me be clear, though: this is not just an elite phenomenon, although it is often most exaggerated in that environment.
 Given all the standard rhetoric about “drill and kill,” “rote learning,” and the droning lecture of boring teachers (who could of course be gotten rid of if only those pesky tenure regulations were overturned), I think that the extent to which the American education system has been shaped by progressive principles is difficult to grasp for someone who has never spent time a classroom in a genuinely traditional system.